Learning Temporal Evolution of Spatial Dependence with Generalized Spatiotemporal Gaussian Process Models

 \subsection{Prediction of Mean}

 We only consider the prediction $m(\bx_*, t_*)|\mD$ because the other two predictions $m(\bx_*, t)|\mD$, $m(\bx, t_*)|\mD$ are sub-problems of it.
-The following proposition gives the predictive distribution of the mean function $m(\bx, t)$. \begin{restatable}{prop}{predmean} Fit the spatiotemporal data $\mD=\{\bZ,\bY\}$ with the model \eqref{eq:gstgp_full}.
+The prediction of mean has been well studied in the literature.
+The following proposition gives the predictive distribution of the mean function $m(\bx, t)$ in our set-up. \begin{restatable}{prop}{predmean} Fit the spatiotemporal data $\mD=\{\bZ,\bY\}$ with the model \eqref{eq:gstgp_full}.
 Then given a new point $\bz_*=(\bx_*, t_*)$ we have

 where we denote

 \end{restatable} \begin{proof} See Appendix \ref{apx:predmean}. \end{proof}